ai4eu/common-dataservice/README.md

     mvn spring-boot:run

-You can configure the server to use a MariaDB or Mysql database by entering the URL, username and password in the file 'cmn-data-svc-server/application-mariadb.properties' then launch the server using the following modified command much like above:
+You can configure the server to use a MariaDB or Mysql database by entering the URL, username and password in file 'cmn-data-svc-server/config/application-mariadb.properties' then launch the server using the following modified command much like above:

     mvn -Dspring.config.name=application-mariadb spring-boot:run